apiel/zicBox/NOTE.md

 - FIXME tempo issue

 - TODO DESKTOP :-) version, using pixel design but all in one screen

-- TODO if keep backlight, might need to wire it to GPIO 17, 27, or 22 in order to switch it off once rpi is off
-- TODO try to backlight screen connected to reset pins...
-- TODO even questioning to which extend we need the reset pin.
-Might try again on old design

 - TODO ARP for synth, like note repeat, put a encoder to select ARP scale, from none to whatever... the when clicking trigger note, it would play the note or ARP, no matter if sequencer is playing or not.